MALIK2k21/RF2.0_WP3_D3.2/README.md

 - The stochastic nature of genetic algorithm.
 - The synthetic cost data of grid tariffs as actual tariffs can not be disclosed.
-- The load demand curve is generted by randomnumbers as at the moment sharing the actual data is not feasible.

 ## Contact Info
 muhammad.malik@kit.edu